rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

         According to the output of the test above, the wget-*.rpm package requires that the libmetalink-*.rpm package be installed.
 In other words, libmetalink is a prerequisite for installing wget-*.rpm.
 You can forcefully install wget-*.rpm package using the “nodeps” option if you absolutely know what you are doing, but this is generally a BAD practice.

 2. RPM has helpfully given us a hint for what is missing.
 You will remember that rpm knows the what and how but does not necessarily know the where.
-Let us use the `dnf` utility to try to figure out the package name that provides the missing library.
+Let us use the `dnf` utility to determine the package name that provides the missing library.
 Type:

     ```
     $ dnf whatprovides libmetalink.so.3